AugustNagro/magnum/README.md

 ### Customizing transactions

-`Transactor` lets you customize the transaction/connection behavior.
+`Transactor` lets you customize the transaction (or connection) behavior.

 ```scala
 val xa = Transactor(